 Long landing pages can generate 220% more leads than short landing pages.
 As such, marketers are working to increase the amount of information on landing pages for serious purchasers.

-For the next few landing pages stats you can actually check out the below infographic on the ideal page format and how to layout your landing page (or splash page) for optimal engagement and – what’s more important – conversions.
+For the next few landing pages stats, check out the infographic below on the ideal landing page layout and how to design your landing page (or splash page) for optimal engagement and conversions.

 This may be a minor detail, but it can boost brand awareness and work as an effective landing page strategy.

-Remember, like anything with marketing, there is no magic number or one-size-fits-all solution, so make sure and test your new landing page before launching your campaign.
+Remember, like anything else in marketing, there's no magic number or one-size-fits-all solution here.
+So be open to experimenting and always test your new landing page before launching your campaign.

 Again, try creating a control landing page with a navigation bar and A/B testing it against a landing page option without a navigation menu.
 See how removing the navigation menu works for you.

-33) Not asking for age, address, and telephone number on a landing page can boost conversions.
+45-46.
+Not asking for age, address, and telephone number on a landing page can boost conversions.
+In fact, simply asking for an email and phone number had the highest conversion rate.

 In a day and age when data-driven, personalized digital marketing is key to success, it can be tempting to jump the gun and try to learn everything about your customers upon initial contact.
 While this may be your initial temptation, avoid it.